dienerlab/nextflow_intro/docs/talk.md

 ## What is this?

-This is not a comprehensive tutorial for the Nextflow language but rather an introduction and specific gotchas for using Nextflow on the MedBioNode.
+This is not a comprehensive tutorial for the Nextflow language but rather an introduction and specifics for using Nextflow on the MedBioNode.

 - Training: https://training.nextflow.io
 - Docs: https://nextflow.io/docs/latest/index.html

 ---

-## Workflows as Graphs
+## The Data Flow paradigm - Workflows as Graphs

 <img src="assets/taxprofiler_tube.png" width="100%">